Tuesday, February 26, 2008

 In our country, the imparting of knowledge has always been through men of renunciation.
 Later, the Pandits, by monopolising all knowledge and restricting it to the Tols, have only brought the country to the brink of ruin.
 India had all good prospects as long as Tyagis (men of renunciation) used to impart knowledge....
 From "Conversations."
 Selections, p.
 384.

 In this passage, Vivekananda indirectly addresses the charge that it is the renunciatory attitude that is responsible for India's ills by countering that all that is good in the Indian tradition can be traced back to its great spiritual personages, i.e., its world renouncers.
 The allusion to the "downfall" of the Hindu tradition and its association with the panditas brings to mind Rammohan's idea of the degeneration of Hinduism and his contention that the "selfish pundits" have concealed the true purport of Vedanta by way of the "dark curtain of the Sungskrit language."
-While Rammohan's rhetoric has probably provided the main inspiration for Vivekananda here, it is also possible that Vivekananda picked up a tendency to downplay the importance of the traditional pandita-education from his own master, Ramakrishna, who hated the local village school he attended as a youngster.
+While Rammohan's rhetoric may very well have provided the main inspiration for Vivekananda here, it is also possible that Vivekananda picked up a tendency to downplay the importance of the traditional pandita-education from his own master, Ramakrishna, who hated the local village school he attended as a youngster.

-Vivekananda further develops the contrast between the "Guru" and "Pundit":
+Vivekananda further develops the contrast between the "Guru" and "Pundit" in the following passage:

 You will find that not one of the great teachers of the world went into the various explanations of texts...
 You study all the great teachers the world has produced and you will see that no one of them goes that way....
 As my Master used to say, what would you think of men who went into an orchard, and bruised themselves counting the leaves, the size of the twigs, the number of branches, and so forth, while only one of them had the sense to begin to eat the mangoes?
 So leave this counting of leaves and twigs, and this note taking to others....
 Men never become spiritual through such work; you have never once seen a strong spiritual man among these "leaf counters."
 From "The Teacher of Spirituality."
 Selections, pp. 54-55.

 In this largely rhetorical flourish, Vivekananda treats the teacher-as-realized-sage and the teacher-as-pundit as if it the two are mutually exclusive.
 Of course, the claim that none of the great teachers of India was ever an exegete is mere hyperbole that flies in the face of the fact that recognized masters like Shankara and Abhinavagupta were also great commentators.
-It is worth noting that Vivekananda is here addressing a largely Western audience who would have been, for the most part, ignorant of Indian intellectual and religious history.
+It is worth noting that Vivekananda is here addressing a largely Western audience who would have been, for the most part, largely ignorant of Indian intellectual and religious history.

 Other aspects of the Vivekananda's distinction between the "Guru" and the "Pundit" recall the discourse of Rammohan in other ways.
 In a manner reminiscent of Rammohan, Vivekananda relates the "book learning" of the panditas to their purported conceit and pride: